Using the physical literacy continuum

 Clusters present a ‘collective snapshot' of expected achievement at different stages of physical literacy development.
 The physical literacy continuum can be read:

 - horizontally to track how the progression of knowledge, attitudes and skills develop from Kindergarten to Year 10

 - vertically for a holistic view of how the critical aspects interrelate to describe expected learning at a particular point in time.

 Plot students on the continuum

-Focus on one critical aspect at a time, e.g. tactical movement.
+Focus on one critical aspect at a time, for example, tactical movement.
 Look at all the markers for this cluster, then read through the cluster markers before and after this cluster.
 This will give you a sense of the development of skills, understanding and attitudes.
-For some students you may need to look further back or further forward across clusters.
+For some students, you may need to look further back or further forward across clusters.

 Identify where the majority of students are.
 If you are confident that students have achieved the majority of markers then they are working toward the next cluster, which is where you will focus your teaching.
 For example, the majority of students achieve all the markers but one in cluster 3, the main focus for your teaching will be cluster 4 with possibly some more teaching/assessment on this one marker – depending on what it is.

 It is not necessary to work from the top to the bottom of a cluster.
 Some markers are broad and relate to the application of knowledge and understanding; some are specific skills that can be mastered (and assessed) discretely.

 Markers do not need to be assessed separately.
 The goal is for students to apply their skills and understanding through the markers and across the aspects.
 Ultimately, for students to succeed, they need to be able to apply their understandings in new contexts and across contexts.
 A focus on assessing individual markers may be necessary at particular points in time.

 Use the cluster examples document (PDF 312 KB) with the physical literacy continuum to provide more detail of what each marker could look like across the various physical activity contexts.